a-knudsen/IDCE302-Final-GDAL/Readme.md

  - ```Org2org```

 ## Takeaways:
+- Operating Terminal
+- Downloading new software
+- Capabilities and limitation of GDAL

 ## Suggestions:
+- Check all download requirements
+- Set path
+- Check work with visualization software

 ## Links for Future Use with GDAL:
 - Mailing list: ask questions and report issues http://lists.osgeo.org/mailman/listinfo/gdal-dev